📈 Our Integration Cost Calculator is live! Check it out!

 6. Disclosure to Third Parties; Data Subjects Rights

 6.2.
-In case the Customer receives any request or communication from Data Subjects which relate to the Processing of Personal Data ("Request"), the Company shall reasonably provide the Customer with full cooperation, information and assistance ("Assistance") in relation to any such Request where instructed by Customer.
+In case the Customer receives any request or communication from Data Subjects which relate to the Processing of Personal Data ("Request"), the Company shall reasonably provide the Customer with full cooperation, information, and assistance ("Assistance") to any such Request where instructed by Customer.

 6.3.
 Where the Company receives a Request, it shall (i) not directly respond to such Request, (ii)forward the Request to the Customer within five (5) business days of identifying the request as being related to the Customer and (iii) provide Assistance according to further instructions from Customer.